SBJson/SBJson/index.md

 layout: default
 ---

-JSON (JavaScript Object Notation) is a light-weight data interchange format that's easy to read and write for humans and computers.
-This library implements chunk-based JSON parsing and generation in Objective-C.

 SBJson's number one feature is chunk-based operation.
 Feed the parser one or more chunks of UTF8-encoded data and it will call a block you provide with each root-level document or array.
 Or, optionally, for each top-level entry in each